avanwouwe/citadel-browser-agent/docs/install/browser.md

 Unless users go to the extension settings (`chrome://extensions/?id=anheildjmkfdkdpgbndmpjnmkfliefga`) and opt in, extensions are not enabled during Incognito browsing.
 It is possible to **require** the opt-in using the [MandatoryExtensionsForIncognitoNavigation key](https://chromeenterprise.google/policies/?policy=MandatoryExtensionsForIncognitoNavigation).
 This key will force the user to manually enable the extension for Incognito browsing, as part of the installation of the extension.
 The Firefox equivalent of this is the `private_browsing` [policy key](https://mozilla.github.io/policy-templates/).

 ## Windows
-For Chrome, Firefox, Edge and Brave the [Citadel installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) force-installs the plugin for you using registry entries (see below).
+For Chrome, Firefox, Edge, Brave, Arc, Atlas (OpenAI) and Comet (Perplexity) the [Citadel installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) force-installs the plugin for you using registry entries (see below).
 Opera does not support forced installation of plugins and so the plugin has to be installed manually on the endpoint, using the [Chrome Web Store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga/).

 ```
 reg add "HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist" /v "10" /t REG_SZ /d "anheildjmkfdkdpgbndmpjnmkfliefga;https://clients2.google.com/service/update2/crx" /f